github/code-navigation/README.md

 Search-based code navigation is implemented using the [Tree-sitter](https://tree-sitter.github.io/tree-sitter/) parser ecosystem.
 A few languages support precise code navigation, built with [stack graphs](https://github.com/github/stack-graphs).

+For more information, see "[Navigating code on GitHub](https://docs.github.com/en/repositories/working-with-files/using-files/navigating-code-on-github)."

 ## Supported languages

 Code navigation is supported for the following languages: